TsXor/L0-Smoothing/README.md

   Try adding switch `--noaccel` to use slower numpy version.
 - pip throws errors (on compiling) when I am installing pyvkfft!
   Download pyvkfft package bundled with OpenCL SDK from release and install it with pip.
+  Or just download binary package from release and install it.
+- Binary packages have problem on my machine.
+  Use `reikna` as fft backend, it is pure python.